 Creating a Smoke test or Low-fidelity MVP

 In stage 3, you can test your basic assumptions and design pass/fail tests.
 Will customers click on the buy button?
 How many views, comments and likes will my video or post generate?
 Your main goal here is to find out whether there is any interest in your concept.

 Do landing page, introduction video, mockup or Facebook group count as real MVPs?
-Well, ask yourself, would you pay for the “product” you just built?
-If you are still wondering how to answer this question, then the answer is no. This however, does not mean that smoke tests should not be created.
+Well, ask yourself: “would I pay for the product I have just built?”
+If you are still wondering how to answer this question, then the answer is “no”.
+This however, does not mean that smoke tests should not be created.
 Smoke tests are a good way to test your initial assumptions and decide whether your MVP should be built at all.
 As mentioned before, the Smoke Test is a basic representation of your idea that will help you find out whether there is an interest in your concept.